 Healthy Meats (Grass-Fed Beef, Lean Poultry, Salmon, Tuna)

 Some meats are high in fat, especially saturated fat.
-Eating a lot of saturated fat can raise cholesterol levels in your blood, and having high cholesterol raises your risk of coronary heart disease (13).
+Eating a lot of saturated fat can raise cholesterol levels in your blood, and having high cholesterol increases your risk of coronary heart disease (13).

 The type of meat product you choose and how you cook it can make a big difference in the saturated fat content.